Yuliia-88/metrocar-data-analysis/README.md

-# 🚗 Metrocar Funnel Analysis
+# 🚗 Metrocar Data Analysis

 ## 📌 Project Overview
 This project analyzes user behavior on the Metrocar platform to uncover patterns and improve user experience.
 It focuses on: